 Barred Javelin are a prized sports species in most locations across Queensland.
 In Bundaberg, Barred Javelin are targeted mostly by Sportfishers.

-- The catch mix 2018, so far, is dominated by undersize fish followed by trophy fish
+- The catch mix in 2018 has been dominated by undersize fish followed by trophy fish

 A snapshot of Sportsfishers catch data is available: